PythonSnake66/Chess_bot/README.md

 - **chess_ai.py:** Implements the AI opponent using the Minimax algorithm with alpha-beta pruning.
 - **images/:** Contains images used in the README.

-## Screenshots

-### Game Start

-*Description:* The initial state of the game when you first start the application.

-### In-Game Action

-*Description:* A snapshot during gameplay, showing possible moves highlighted.

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software.

-## Acknowledgments

 Special thanks to the open-source community for providing inspiration and resources.